dvir/edyn/docs/Design.md

 - Integrate velocities to obtain new positions and orientations.
 - Now that rigid bodies have moved, run the broad-phase collision detection to create/destroy collision pairs (i.e. `edyn::contact_manifold`).
 - Perform narrow-phase collision detection to generate new contact points.
 Contact constraints are not created yet.
-- Send island delta to coordinator.
+- Send registry snapshot to coordinator.

 ### Merging and Splitting Islands

-The island worker has to update the situation of its islands every time the entity graph changes.
+The island worker has to update the status of its islands every time the entity graph changes.
 An island is a connected component in the entity graph, thus whenever a node or edge is added or removed, the connected components must be recalculated and the islands could be merged or split in the process.

 When nodes or edges are created, the `edyn::entity_graph::reach` function is used to find an island where the new entities should be inserted.